 I find them to be shamefully idiotic.
 Wiera Gran was the most popular singer of the ghetto and I never heard an ill word about her.
 On the contrary, she was known for her charity and philanthropy.
 The pretense that she had "consorted" with Jewish gestapo agents I find unfounded. […] I never heard anyone accuse her off malconduite or of taking advantage of her contacts for lowly aims.
 These accusations, hence, may only have to do with personal animosities and plain envy.

-The tragedy of the talented young singer who had lost her entire family in the war and was trailed her whole life by accusations and enemies had a psychological impact on Gran.
-She began to suffer from paranoia, which might explain why she claimed that there was a pianist among the Jewish policemen in her book Sztafeta oszczerców / Race of Slanderers.
+The tragedy of the talented young singer who had lost her entire family in the war lied in dealing with accusations and enemies wherever she appeared.
+Many believe that this fact had a psychological impact on Gran.
+Allegedly, she began to suffer from paranoia, and many believe that this is the reason why she claimed that the pianist was among the Jewish policemen in her book Sztafeta oszczerców [Race of Slanderers].
 She wrote:

 Among the inhuman screams breaking out, the Jewish militiamen were beating everything in sight with a head on its shoulders.
 At the sight of a woman being beaten with a baton, I wanted to scream!
 This shameful act was done by the hands of... the pianist!
 I saw him like the back of my own hand.
 He survived the war.
 He's doing quite well.
 I want him to know that I saw this.
 Even though I have evidence against him, I have no need for merciless revenge.